 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Board, total net position increased by \$5,107,031 during fiscal year 2019.
+In the case of the Board, total net position increased by \$7,508,161 during fiscal year 2020.

-The largest portion of the Board's net position, \$269,243,649 (88.9%) reflects its net investment in capital assets (e.g., dams, reservoirs, water and sewer treatment plants, miles and miles of water and sewer mains, land, buildings, machinery and equipment), less any related outstanding debt used to acquire those assets.
+The largest portion of the Board's net position, \$275,249,371 (88.7%) reflects its net investment in capital assets (e.g., dams, reservoirs, water and sewer treatment plants, extensive miles of water and sewer mains, land, buildings, machinery and equipment), less any related outstanding debt used to acquire those assets and any vouchers payable related to those assets.